United Way of Central Maryland FAQs

 Q: What does United Way of Central Maryland (UWCM) do?

 A: Through 2-1-1 Maryland at United Way of Central Maryland (2-1-1 MD at UWCM), we connect people seeking assistance with free, confidential help 24/7 by referring callers to the most pertinent health and human service providers.
-People in need no longer have to navigate a complicated web of resources on their own – a caring call specialist from 2-1-1 will listen to their individual issues and connect them with the appropriate help.
+People in need no longer have to navigate a complicated web of resources on their own – by simply dialing 2-1-1, a caring call specialist will listen to their individual issues and connect them with the appropriate help.

-In the 2012 Fiscal Year, 2-1-1 MD at UWCM answered more than 95,000 calls from people seeking help.
-The top five call requests to 2-1-1 MD at UWCM are for legal and tax assistance, housing, utilties, individual and family supports, and food.
+In the 2013 Fiscal Year, 2-1-1 MD at UWCM answered more than 78,000 calls from people seeking help.
+The top five call requests to 2-1-1 MD at UWCM are for legal and tax assistance, housing, individual and family supports, utilities and food.

 We also help low-income individuals and families gain financial stability by informing them about free tax preparation and the Earned Income Tax Credit (EITC), which can go a long way in helping lift people out of poverty.
 EITC can amount to $6,000 cash-in-hand for an eligible family of four.